COVID cases rise in the Americas, nations must also monitor other viruses -PAHO

 Register now for FREE unlimited access to Reuters.com

-Other respiratory viruses, such as influenza, Monkeypox and viral hepatitis, are also surging, and nations need to pay close attention to these diseases too, PAHO Director Dr. Carissa Etienne said.
+Other viral diseases, such as influenza, Monkeypox and viral hepatitis, are also surging, and nations need to pay close attention to these diseases too, PAHO Director Dr. Carissa Etienne said.

 "The flu virus is circulating again and not just during traditional flu season," she said.
 "Countries should expand surveillance to monitor other respiratory viruses, not just COVID."